onebeyond/cuckoojs/packages/@guidesmiths/cuckoojs-schematics/src/nestjs-config/README.md

 1. Remove the value from `EEnvironment` in `src/config/dto/env.dto.ts`
 2. Remove the corresponding configuration file from `src/config/env`

-### Add an environment configuration
+### Add/Edit an environment configuration

-1. Add the name of the environment to `EEnvironment` in `src/config/dto/env.dto.ts`
+1. Add/edit the name of the environment to `EEnvironment` in `src/config/dto/env.dto.ts`
-2. Add the corresponding configuration file from `src/config/env`.
+2. Add/edit the corresponding configuration file from `src/config/env`.
 The name of the file must match the value added during step 1.
 You must use the `module.exports` syntax.

 ### Add constrains to DTO's